 Message from Steven Breitbach about how the bees are treated:

-Because these bees pollinate the full gamut of California-grown agricultural products, there is an abundance of pollen in a wide range of nutritional plant species throughout the growing season which yields a variety of color, texture and flavors.
+Because these bees pollinate the full gamut of California-grown agricultural products, there is an abundance of pollen in a wide range of nutritional plant species throughout the growing season which yields a variety of color, texture, and flavors.
 The bees are not intentionally exposed to GMO crops, nor are the bees present during pesticide spraying if/when this occurs.
-The pollen is randomly tested by an independant third party and consistently comes back clean and free of toxic material.
-As a result, these colonies are well fed, well cared for and are for the most part healthy.
+The pollen is randomly tested by an independent third party and consistently comes back clean and free of toxic material.
+As a result, these colonies are well fed, well cared for, and are for the most part healthy.
 Medication of the hives is not a standard practice.
 This is not to say, that invasive species sometimes invade the hives and bring with them diseases that may require occasional medication.
 This is a common hazard and measures do need to be taken to protect the health of the hives.
 I am told medication is used sparingly and only when required.
-Through experience, the bee keepers recognize that over extracting product from the hives requires a replacement food source, which eventually leads to weakness and disease.
+Through experience, the beekeepers recognize that over-extracting product from the hives requires a replacement food source, which eventually leads to weakness and disease.
 A practice that eventually requires continuous medication.
-This is the unsustainable practice that agri-business has instilled in the industry, not unlike factory farming of meat, poultry and dairy.
-The apiaries I work with do not, and have never employed these practices…and that is why I am proud to, not only bring this pollen to the market, but also consume, with confidence, this pollen as a staple in my family’s daily diet.
+This is the unsustainable practice that agri-business has instilled in the industry, not unlike factory farming of meat, poultry, and dairy.
+The apiaries I work with do not, and have never employed these practices…and that is why I am proud to, not only bring this pollen to the market but also consume, with confidence, this pollen as a staple in my family’s daily diet.
 Thank you.

 I hope I have adequately addressed your concern and that you enjoy this fresh bee pollen as much as we do!!!

 Find out more about the nutritional properties of pollen and learn how bees pollinate.